This post may contain affiliate links. See my disclosure policy.

 - Use your hands to mix the patties, as it ensures everything mixes well and doesn’t stick to the mixing spoon or spatula.

-- Do not over-mix the burger mixture, as overdoing it risks the burgers becoming slightly chewy and tough (even without overcooking them!).
+- Do not overmix the burger mixture, as overmixing it risks the burgers becoming slightly chewy and tough (even without overcooking them).

-- Avoid pressing down on the burgers while cooking, as this will release some of their juices and dry them out.
+- Avoid pressing down on the burgers while cooking, as this will release some of their juices and cause them to dry out.

-- To store: Leftover burgers can be stored in the refrigerator, covered, for up to five days.
+To store: Leftover chicken burger patties can be stored in the refrigerator, covered, for up to five days.

-You can bake ground chicken burgers, but will need to use a higher fat cut of ground chicken to ensure it does not dry out.
+You can bake ground chicken burgers, but you will need to use a higher-fat cut of ground chicken to prevent them from drying out.
+Bake the chicken burgers for 15-16 minutes at 180C/350F.

 Ground chicken burgers (Extra juicy)